loolaz/redis-mutex-semaphore/README.md

 #### 2.1. get & release method

 **Semaphore.get(key).then(function(result){})**
- - result : 1 for success / 0 for fail to accquire
+ - result : true for success / false for fail to accquire

 **Semaphore.rel().then(function(result){})**
  - result : the number of remained semaphore for success